 My Experience with Raw Vegan

 In fact, I tried a raw vegan diet for two months during COVID-19 in Norway.
-There were very few foods I could eat in Norway, but even the food I was able to eat didn’t taste nice, and there were certainly no food choices for me as a raw vegan to eat out.
-But there were no social gatherings and the restaurants were closed.
+There were very few foods I could eat in Norway.
+Even what I could find didn’t taste good, and there were certainly no raw vegan options when eating out.
+But there were no social gatherings and the restaurants had closed.
 I also didn’t care how the food tasted.
 I think I had a hard time during COVID and just lost some appetite in general.
 That explains why I was able to follow a raw vegan diet at that time.

 My Final Thoughts on High Raw Vegan